 One simple, yet to me, profound statement that really stood out in the book was this:

-For years this condition was trivialized by doctors and women were led to believe there was nothing that could be done for them.
+For years, this condition was trivialized by some doctors, and women were led to believe there was nothing that could be done for them.

 Carolyn Renowicz, M.D., director of the Division of Gynecological Oncology at Albert Einstein College of Medicine, says:

 Some doctors trivialize lymphedema, dismissing it as ‘just a little swelling’ that is a small price to pay for cancer treatment.